mxyzpt1k/advent-of-code/2024/README.md

 ## Wednesday, December 11

-RLE FTW

-Not really Run Length Encoding, but compressing each line by combining duplicate pebbles and tracking counts.
+Sovled part 1 with a brute force approach, but part 2 required a litte more thought.
+I ended up combining duplicate keys and tracking counts along with the numbers.

 ## Tuesday, December 10

 Another night of Scheme.
-I switched from Chez to Scheme48 because while Chez is very fast, I have a hard time getting good info from the debugger.
+I switched from Chez to Scheme48 because while Chez is very fast, I'm not as familiar with it.

 Oddly enough, a bug in my part one code turned out to be the solution for part two.
 I noticed when the ratings described for the larger